OASWCDE

 PictureSara Fehring

-In her free time, Sara enjoys being outdoors, horseback riding, camping, crafting, baking and hanging out with her family.
+In her free time, Sara enjoys being outdoors, horseback riding, camping, crafting, baking, and providing taxi services for her two kids.

 Sara began serving as an Area 4 representative for the OASWCDE in 2020.